minervaproject/firefox-screenshare-extension/README.md

 that can be installed into Firefox as an addon.
 You can self-host this file and point clients to it.

+We currently distribute this as part of the proctor codebase.

 ## Build listed